 Young Women in C*-Algebras (YWC*A):

-The previous YWC*A conference is integrated into this conference in form of a third mini course and a "My life in Math" talk.
+The previous YWC*A conference is integrated into this conference in form of a third mini course given by Cornelia Drutu and a keynote address given by Nadia S. Larsen.
 There will also be mentor lunches aimed particularly at young women.

 Cornelia Drutu (University of Oxford)